 Support for Protests Continues as Republican Tax Law Loses Favor

-Americans are “exhausted” and “angry,” though a growing number feel “engaged and interested in taking action”; Majorities continue to support the protests following the death of George Floyd and disapprove of the police response to them; A majority support repealing tax breaks for the 1%, and three in five say that taxing the wealthiest Americans and corporations would help with the economic recovery in the wake of the pandemic.
+A Majority of Americans continue to support the protests following the death of George Floyd and a growing number feel “engaged and interested in taking action".
+An overwhelming majority say that taxing the wealthiest Americans and corporations would help with the economic recovery in the wake of the pandemic.

 Welcome to NAVIGATOR – a project designed to better understand the American public’s views on issues of the day and help advocates, elected officials, and other interested parties understand the language, imagery, and messaging needed to make and win key policy arguments.